Midnight in the Garden of Good and Evil (film): Plot

-The following night, at Williams' annual Mercer House Christmas party, Kelso is guest of honor.
-Long after the guests have all left, Hanson is shot dead by Williams in his office after an argument between the two.
-Kelso stays on to cover the murder trial.
-Along the way, he meets some characters: the irrepressible The Lady Chablis, a transgender entertainer; Luther, a man who keeps flies attached to strings on his lapels and threatens daily to poison the water supply; Serena Dawes, a former silent-film actress; the Married Women's Card Club; and Minerva, a spiritualist and root doctor, based on real-life Valerie Boles.
+Kelso stays on to cover the murder trial for a new book, with the blessing of Williams.
+Along the way, he meets some characters: the irrepressible The Lady Chablis, a transgender entertainer; Luther Driggers, a man who keeps flies attached to strings on his lapels and threatens daily to poison the water supply; the members of the Married Woman's Card Club; and Minerva, a spiritualist and root doctor, based on real-life Valerie Boles.

-Between becoming Williams' friend, cuddling-up to torch singer Mandy Nichols — also a love interest of Joe Odom — meeting every eccentric in Savannah, participating in midnight graveyard rituals, and helping solve the mysteries surrounding Hanson's murder, Kelso has his hands full.
-When Williams becomes confident he can win his case on a matter of flawed police procedure, he falsely testifies to killing Hanson with return fire in self-defense, to the disappointment of Kelso, to whom Williams has confessed he executed Hanson in retaliation for attempting to shoot him with the safety on.
+Between becoming Williams's friend, a love interest of Mandy (whom he discovers is a torch singer), meeting every eccentric in Savannah, participating in Minerva's midnight graveyard rituals, and helping solve the mysteries surrounding Hanson's death, Kelso has his hands full.
+Kelso discovers that the bagging of Hanson's hands was performed by a nurse at Candler Hospital, when it should have been done at the crime scene instead.
+When Williams becomes confident he can win his case on a matter of flawed police procedure, he falsely testifies to killing Hanson with return fire in self-defense.
+This disappoints Kelso, to whom Williams has confessed he executed Hanson in retaliation for attempting to shoot him with the gun's safety catch on.
 The judge and jury later find Williams not guilty.

-As Kelso is leaving town, when saying goodbye to Williams, he asks one last question for the book: Does he want to tell him what really happened?
+As Kelso is leaving town, when saying goodbye to Williams in the Mercer House study, he asks one last question for the book: Does he want to tell him what really happened?
 Williams replies, "Truth, like art, is in the eye of the beholder.
 You believe what you choose, and I'll believe what I know."
 He watches from the window as Kelso walks away.
-Minutes later, Williams is stricken by a sudden heart attack and falls face down on the carpet.
+Minutes later, Williams is stricken by a heart attack and falls face down on the carpet.
 His heartbeat slows.
 He imagines Hanson lying alongside him, as he was in death.
 Their eyes meet, Hanson raises his head, smiles, then resumes his position, lifeless.
 The heartbeat has stopped.
 An overhead shot shows the two dead men lying like mirror images, then Hanson fades away.
 After the funeral, Minerva tells Kelso he knows all he needs to know and warns him not to waste too much time on the dead.
 “I love you, boy, but I ain’t the only one.
 You know that, don't you?”
 Later, Kelso signs a six-month lease on an apartment.
 To celebrate, he, Mandy and Lady Chablis, who is walking Uga, stroll off together for a picnic.
-Minerva, who is feeding squirrels in the park, laughs as they pass.
+Minerva, who is feeding Flavis, a squirrel, in the park, laughs as they pass.
 Cut to the cemetery and shots of the two graves.
-The credits roll over film of Bird Girl, with k.d. lang singing “Skylark”, as she does in the movie's opening.
+The credits roll over film of the Bird Girl statue in Bonaventure Cemetery, with k.d. lang singing "Skylark", as she does in the movie's opening.